nbaglivo/observability_talk/PITCHME.md

 ### You fool.

-Assume that once the code ran, it will work forever is the **unawareness of unexpected behaviour**.
+To assume that once the code ran, it will work forever is the **unawareness of unexpected behaviour**.

 ---
 @title[fool_img]